addyosmani/backbone-fundamentals/README.md

 * Model data, views and routers in a succinct manner
 * Provide DOM, model and collection synchronization

-In ways, the real question is why you should consider applying the MVC-pattern to your JavaScript projects and the one word answer is simply structure.

-If opting to use jQuery, Zepto or another querySelectorAll-based selection library to produce a non-trivial application it can become very easy to produce an unwieldy amount of code; that is - unless you have a plan for how you're going to structure and organize your application.
-Separating concerns into models, views and controllers (or routers) is one way of solving this.

-Remember that if you have experience with structuring applications using the MVVM (Model-View ViewModel) pattern, modules or otherwise, these are also equally as valid but do require you to know what you're doing.
-For most single-page applications, I find that the MVC pattern works well so Backbone is a perfect fit for our needs.

 ##The Basics

-In this section, you'll learn the essentials about Backbone's models, views, collections and routers.
-Whilst this isn't meant as a replacement for the official documentation, it will help you understand many of the core concepts behind Backbone before we build mobile applications with it.
-I will also be covering some tips on effective namespacing.
+In this section, you'll learn the essentials of Backbone's models, views, collections and routers, as well as about using Namespacing to organize your code.
+This isn't meant as a replacement for the official documentation, but it will help you understand many of the core concepts behind Backbone before you start building applications with it.

 * Models
 * Collections